erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 1. Implement Rsa from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to use this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

-Rivest-Shamir-Adleman, an asymmetric encryption algorithm that uses a public-private key pair for secure data transmission.
-Solves problems like secure key exchange, digital signatures, and encrypted communication without shared secrets.
+Rivest-Shamir-Adleman, an asymmetric encryption atechniquethat uses a public-private key pair for secure data transmission.
+Addresses secure key exchange, digital signatures, and encrypted communication without shared secrets.
 Example: HTTPS uses RSA to establish secure connection by encrypting symmetric key with server's public key.
-Works by using mathematical properties of large prime numbers to create key pairs where data encrypted with public key can only be decrypted with private key.
+Operates by using mathematical properties of large prime numbers to create key pairs where content encrypted with public key can only be decrypted with private key.

 **Key Characteristics:**
 - **Time Complexity**: Varies